You Can Never Have Too Many Tips for Productivity

 Reason 1: Not focusing on your food (eating mindfully) means your brain won’t register that you’ve eaten anything.
 That means you won’t be satisfied.
 Welcome to craving central.

 Reason 2: Your desk is about 400 times dirtier than a toilet seat.
 (Did you just lift your hands off the keyboard?)
 Studies have shown there are more germs on your keyboard, desk, mouse, and phone than on a toilet seat.
 Still sound like eating at your desk’s a good idea?

 Respect the Time Clock

-As a business owner, you don't punch a time clock.
-Chances are that's one of the reasons you became a business owner.
+As a business owner, you don’t punch a time clock.
+Chances are that’s one of the reasons you became a business owner in the first place.
 So why are you working until all hours of the night?
 Yes, you need to bust your butt to build and maintain a business.
-But it shouldn't be at the expense of your family, your personal life, and your sanity.
+But it shouldn’t be at the expense of your family, your personal life, and your sanity.
 Making business your life is a surefire path to burnout (or worse).

 Don’t roll your eyes.
 This is real.
 I’ve seen client’s lives shift simply because they started practicing gratitude.
 It’s simple.
 All it takes is for you to take a moment, take a breath, and take stock of what’s in your life that you’re grateful for.
 Sarah ban Breathnach started this trend when her book, Daily Abundance, was released.
 It’s a practice she encourages all her readers to follow.

 You don’t need any special tools or supplies, your mind and your awareness are enough.
 At home, on your way to work, in the office, anywhere you are, look around you.
 Notice what’s in your life to be grateful for.